istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     </body>
     {{< /text >}}

+**Congratulations!**
+You successfully configured a service running in a pod within the cluster to send traffic to a service running on a VM outside of the cluster and tested that the configuration worked.

 ## Cleanup

-Run the following commands to remove the expansion VM from the mesh.
+Run the following commands to remove the expansion VM from the mesh's abstract model.

 {{< text bash >}}
 $ istioctl deregister -n ${SERVICE_NAMESPACE} vmhttp ${GCE_IP}